XiaohanSun001/PMSPcnn/README.md

 ### Topology characteristics

-This step requires two files:1lniX.pdb and 1lni.csv.
+This step requires two files: 1lniX.pdb and 1lni.csv.
-* 1lniX.pdb is the 3D structure of 1lni constructed by Alphafold2.
+* 1lniX.pdb is the predicted structure of 1lni constructed by Alphafold2.
-* The content of 1lni.csv includes pdbid, chain, residue, wildname mutname.
+* The content of 1lni.csv includes pdbid, chain, residue, wildname and mutname.
 Run the following commands:

 ```{bash}
 cd PMSPcnn/code/features/Topology/

 ./run_topology.sh 1lni
 ```
 The output files "X_h0.np" and "X_h12.npy" are placed in "./Results".